BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods.md

 For this guide, Coven Elf tattoo and make up mod will be the example: https://www.nexusmods.com/baldursgate3/mods/1684?tab=description

-You will need to press on "manual download" as highlighted below.
+> You will need to press on "manual download" as highlighted below.
 Do not press "download with mod manager" if there is such an option.
 That is for vortex and through a mod manager, which is not recommended with loose file mods.
+{.is-warning}

 ![firstmanualinstallpng.png](/tutorials/install_manual_mods/firstmanualinstallpng.png =x300)